 Your Primary Medical Group is one place you can go to get mental health, alcohol or drug abuse services.
 Your Primary Medical Group must have a psychologist and/or a social worker available at least from 4 to 16 hours per week during regular business hours.

 If you get mental health, alcohol or drug abuse services at another place (like a mental health clinic or a psychiatric hospital), they must have services from a PCP in the office at least part of the time to care for your physical health needs.

-Vital covers prescription medicines.
+Plan Vital covers prescription drugs .
 If you need medicine, your provider will write you a prescription to take to a participating pharmacy.
-You can choose any pharmacy that works with your Insurer.
-You can find a list of participating pharmacies in your Insurer’s Provider Directory.
-Or you can call us at 1-800-981-1352; TTY / TDD users should call 1-855-295-4040.
+You can choose any pharmacy that works with Triple-S Salud.
+You can find a list of participating pharmacies in Triple-S Salud Provider Directory, or you can call us at 1-800-981-1352; TTY / TDD users should call 1-855-295-4040.

-Prescription medicines are free for children up to the age of 20 and for pregnant women that are Medicaid or CHIP beneficiaries.
+Prescription drugs are free for children up to the age of 20 and for pregnant women that are Medicaid or CHIP beneficiaries.
 Other adults will need to pay for prescription drugs.
 For more information on copayments for prescription drugs, click here.

-Your Covered Drugs Formulary (CDF) is the list of medicines Vital covers.
+Your Formulary of Medications Covered (FMC) ) is the list of medicines Vital covers.
 This list helps your doctor prescribe medicines for you.
-Brand-name and generic medicines are on the CDF.
-A generic version of a medicine is the first choice.
-If a generic version of a medicine is available, your doctor has to prescribe the generic version.
+Brand-name and generic drugs are on the FMC.
+A generic version of a drug is the first choice.
+If a generic version of a drug is available, your doctor must prescribe the generic version.

-If you have a chronic condition, your doctor can write a prescription for a 90-day supply of some medicines.
-This way, you only have to pay for the medicine once instead of paying three times (1 payment per month).
+If you have a chronic condition, your doctor can write a prescription for a 90-day supply of some drugs.
+This way, you only must pay for the drug once instead of paying three times (1 payment per month).
 You can access the Plan Vital Covered Drug Formulary at the following electronic address: https://www.asespr.org/beneficiarios/medicamentos/